Students use antennas and computer software to experiment with radio communications, including direct contact with ISS.

 These six hands-on activities introduce core concepts about the ISS.
 A great entry point for students and educators.

 Astronauts read STEM books for kids from onboard the ISS.
-Rosie Revere Engineer is just one example of more than 20 books, all available to watch online.
+"Totalilty!
+An Eclipse Guide in Rhyme and Science" is just one example of more than 20 books, all available to watch online.

 Students in fifth grade through college can design a real experiment to send to the International Space Station.